gmathew2014/JS-Exercises/README.md

 JS-Exercses
 ===========

-Just a place to test out some JS exercises
+Just a place to test out some JS exercises.
+Pushing updates to Git.